 Public school students study not only the fundamentals but also fine arts, social studies, science, and technology.
 They also participate in physical education.

 The secondary level is where public schools continue.
-Additionally, students have the option to select some of the courses, which could include advanced math and science courses as well as a variety of foreign languages.
+Additionally, students can select some of the courses, which could include advanced math and science courses as well as a variety of foreign languages.

-They also provide their students with a variety of extracurricular opportunities that help them develop their skills in a variety of areas, including speech, drama, sports, and music.
+They also provide their students with various extracurricular opportunities that help them develop their skills in various areas, including speech, drama, sports, and music.

-Public schools don’t have the option or flexibility to run independently, in contrast to charter schools.
-The state education board’s set educational standards must be followed by them.
+Public schools don’t have the option or flexibility to run independently, unlike charter schools.
+They must follow the state education board’s set educational standards.

 Admission Process: Charter Schools Vs Public Schools